Nets-eCom/Nets-Easy-iOS-SDK/Xamarin/README.md

 ## This is a reference source code of an application (under MIT license) using the SDK, provided for demo purpose!

 # Xamarin Integration Guide
-This guided is intended to help you get up to speed and start implementing MiA - Easy iOS SDK right away.
+This guided is intended to help you get up to speed and start implementing MiA - Nets Easy iOS SDK right away.

 **Note:** The `MiA Xamarin iOS` library is also available on [NuGet](https://www.nuget.org/).